tracim/tracim/docs/administration/installation/running_tracim_components_locally.md

 # Running Tracim components locally

-[Tracim](https://www.tracim.fr) is composed of multiples services, some are web wsgi applications and others are daemons (servers not web-related to do some task like sending email).
+[Tracim](https://www.tracim.fr) is composed of multiple services, some are web wsgi applications, and others are daemons (servers not web-related to do some tasks like sending email).

 You should install pushpin, see [their installation procedure](https://pushpin.org/docs/install/) for your OS.
-We recommend to use pushpin version 1.30 as this version has been extensively tested and is in use in our official docker image.
+We recommend using pushpin version
+1.30 as this version has been extensively tested and is in use in our official docker image.

-You need to configure pushpin to proxy tracim (by default tracim web run on port 6543):
+You need to configure pushpin to proxy tracim (by default, tracim web runs on port 6543):

 ```bash
 echo "* localhost:6543" | sudo tee /etc/pushpin/routes